 The Chinese herbal formulas generally consist of roots, barks, fruit and foods and have been approved by the Australian Therapeutic Goods Association.

-Your first visit for any new problem will be a comprehensive appointment during which a diagnostic pattern is determined from both the physician’s observations and the patient’s experience.
+Your first visit for any new problem will be a comprehensive.
+During which a diagnostic pattern is determined from both the physician’s observations and the patient’s experience.

 Areas of questioning may include: